rescript-react-native/rescript-react-native/README.md

 ## Contributors

-This project has been brought to you buy all these [great contributors](./CONTRIBUTORS.md) from the community.
+This project has been brought to you thanks to hard work of [contributors](./CONTRIBUTORS.md) from the community.